-This is a report of research project about developing musical instruments for interactive computer music.
-The project's name - "GHI project" means that "It might be interesting that musical instrument shines, isn't it?" in Japanese.
-I examined the essences of instruments in my composition again on proverb "Taking a lesson from the past."
-First of all, I examined the relation between the performer, musical instruments and the audiences in my composition.
-I confirmed two of the relations: (1) classic style and (2) standard computer music (sensor/interface) style.
-Afterwards, I proposed the relation thirdly from a new aspect.
-At the first step, my project targeted and chose "Kendang"- the traditional musical instrument of Indonesia.
-I produced the new instrument called "Cyber Kendang" which shone by itself with human performance.
-I composed a new piece featuring this instrument and performed at some concerts.
-Finally I discussed the new aspect of this project.
+This is a report of research project about developing novel musical instruments for interactive computer music.
+The project's name - "GHI project" means that "It might be good that musical instrument shines, isn't it?" in Japanese.
+I examined the essences of musical instruments again on proverb "Taking a lesson from the past".
+At the first step, my project targeted and chose "Kendang" - the traditional musical instrument of Indonesia.